 Although pressure against France's all-powerful rulers had been brewing for decades, revolution began in earnest in 1787 amid a severe economic crisis and an ineffective out-of-touch king, Louis XVI, and his wife, Marie-Antoinette.

-On July 14, 1789, anti-Monarchist forces in search of gunpower and weapons stormed the Bastille, a medieval fortress, and freed its prisoners.
-Although only seven prisoners were incarcerated, all for non-political reasons, the Bastille's past as a prison for political dissidents meant its fall held great symbolic meaning to the revolutionaries.
 Even more significant: while the Bastille was being stormed, Royalist troops stood by without intervening - a signal heard across across Paris and the rest of France that Louis XVI no longer fully controlled his army.

 A few weeks later, on August 4, 1789, the French Assembly adopted the "Declaration of the Rights of Man and of the Citizen," which officially abolished feudalism and adopted a system based on equal opportunity, freedom of speech, and a representative government - thereby undermining the power of the monarchy.

-The Revolution raged on for another 10 or so years, finally winding down for awhile when Napoleon Bonaparte took control and the country adopted a new constitution in 1799.
-Permanently eliminating rule by monarchy took two more major revolutions - one in 1830 and another in 1848, and the practice of revolting against repressive regimes continued into the 20th century, notably with Popular Front riots in the 1930s and the student riots in May, 1968.
+Permanently eliminating rule by monarchy took two more major revolutions - one in 1830 and another in 1848, and the practice of revolting against repressive regimes continued into the 20th century, notably with Popular Front riots in the 1930s and the student uprisings against the de Gaulle regime in May, 1968.

-The first Bastille Day parade to commemorate the momentous event took place in 1780, a year after the storming of the prison, making it the oldest military parade in the world.
+The first Bastille Day parade to commemorate the momentous event took place in 1790, a year after the storming of the prison, making it the oldest military parade in the world.
 The parade has continued every year since, except during the years of the Nazi occupation during World War II and in 2020 as the coronavirus pandemic made its own assault on Parisians.

 So if you are in Paris on Bastille Day, join in the festivities and raise a glass to salute France's hard-won liberté, egalité, fraternité!